 Shumakow – 1979 – published in a peer reviewed journal about the success of cell transplants prepared by tissue culture in the treatment of a female with severe complications of insulin dependent diabetes mellitus, without immunosuppression; the patient was well for 21 years without any additional cell transplantation.

-In 1976 the author’s father died in communist Czechoslovakia by a horrible death due to 9 consecutive strokes over a period of 18 months, as a complication of epidemic of serum hepatitis, developed during his unnecessary hospitalization for type 2 diabetes mellitus, that he suffered from 1949.
-As a result of the nine strokes, his brain was severely damaged and he had to be kept in a netted bed on a closed psychiatric ward.
-The author did not know anything about his illness, because his mother did not tell him, until 4 months after the death of beloved father.
-During her subsequent visit to U.S. she told him all the details.
-Then he he made a postmortem pledge to his father, to give all his free time and talent to find the treatment, which would saved his life.
-Three years later he found it: fetal cell transplantation.
+In 1976 my father died in communist Czechoslovakia by a horrible death as a result 9 consecutive strokes over a period of 18 months, as a complication of serum hepatitis with hepatic coma.
+He got that due to re-usable insulin needles during this unnecessary hospitalization to find a correct dose of insulin that was now necessary for his type 2 diabetes mellitus.
+His diabetologist was an old friend, with whom he shared a room in student dormitory.
+As a result of nine strokes, his brain was severely damaged and he had to be kept in a netted bed on a closed psychiatric ward.
+I did not know anything about his illness, because my mother did not tell me about it until 4 months after his death.
+During her subsequent visit in U.S. she told me all the details.
+After a few days I made a postmortem pledge to my father, to give all my free time and talent to find the treatment, which would saved the life of my father.
+Three years later I found it: fetal cell transplantation.

-This highly talented surgeon, with 24 years of busy surgical practice, had ultimately to give up his private practice in Los Angeles and Orange County to honor the pledge to his father.
-Today he is convinced that he ‘got it, indeed’.
-It has been amazing to observe what can be accomplish therapeutically with BCRO fetal cell transplantation in so many “incurable/untreatable” diseases, in all fields of medicine and with an absolute safety(!): to this date not a single complication was reported, from all five continents where his patients have been treated.
+I was by then an excellent surgeon for 24 years.
+In my busy surgical practice in Los Angeles and Orange County to find time to honor the pledge to my father was very difficult.
+But I ‘got it, indeed’.
+It has been amazing to observe what can be accomplished therapeutically by BCRO fetal cell transplantation for “incurable/untreatable” diseases in all fields of medicine, with an absolute safety(!): to this date not a single serious complication in so treated patients was observed on five continents.

-In 1981 the author learned of New Hope Parents Association, U.S. non-profit foundation of parents of handicapped children (mostly due to genetic and chromosomal diseases), which used to invite Prof. Dr. Franz Schmid, a German pediatrician and the biggest expert worldwide in zellentherapie (cell therapy), to the U.S. 3 to 4 times a year, to teach the parents of such children and give them consultations in German zellentherapie treatment, which such children got in Aschaffenburg, West Germany.
-New Hope fought with the U.S. FDA for the German zellentherepie to be allowed in the U.S., but to no avail.
-This is how the author met in 1981 Prof. Dr. Schmid in Los Angeles, who agreed to became his teacher, until his untimely death in 1997.
-He was a Professor of Pediatrics of Heidelberg Medical School, a general director of State Pediatric Hospital in Aschaffenburg, unofficially the ‘German Center for Zellentherapie’, and the Chairman of both committees on zellentherapie of BundesGesundheitAmt (BGA), the German counterpart of the U.S. FDA.
+In 1981 the author learned of New Hope Parents Association, U.S. non-profit foundation of parents of handicapped children (mostly due to genetic and chromosomal diseases), which used to invite Prof. Dr. Franz Schmid, a German pediatrician and the biggest living expert worldwide in zellentherapie (cell therapy), to come to the U.S. 3 to 4 times a year, to inform the parents of such therapy for their children and to do consultations for zellentherapie treatment, which such children could obtain at State Pediatric Hospital in Aschaffenburg, West Germany.
+New Hope fought with the U.S. FDA for German zellentherepie to be allowed in the U.S., but to no avail.
+This is how I met in 1981 Prof. Dr. Schmid in Los Angeles, who right then agreed to become my teacher, until his untimely death in 1997.
+He was a Professor of Pediatrics at Heidelberg Medical School, a general director of State Pediatric Hospital in Aschaffenburg, unofficially the ‘German Center for Zellentherapie in pediatrics’, and the Chairman of both committees on zellentherapie of BundesGesundheitAmt (BGA), the German counterpart of the U.S. FDA.

 In October 1989, the author proposed in writing to the USSR Minister of Health Prof. Dr. Chazov, to create in Moscow a joint venture between Bio-Cellular Research Organization (U.K.) and the USSR Ministry of Health under the name ‘International Institute of Biological Medicine’ (IIBM), primarily to do a clinical and a basic research on human fetal cell transplantation.
 Surprisingly a positive response arrived in about one month.

-In 1989 U.S.FDA permitted HANA Biologicals, a division of Corp., a clinical trial of treatment of type 1 diabetes mellitus by human fetal cell transplantation, while continued its attitude that animal fetal cell transplantation is a ‘Frankenstein treatment'.
+In 1989 U.S.FDA permitted HANA Biologicals, a division of 3M Corp.,to do a clinical trial in treatment of type 1 diabetes mellitus by human fetal cell transplantation, while continued its attitude that animal fetal cell transplantation is a ‘Frankenstein treatment'.
 The author spoke with medical director of Hana Biologics three times, since he thought that it would be easier to do research in U.S., but it was clear that their approach was completely wrong.
-In 1991 they published their results of treatment of 51 diabetic patients of type 1 with 0% success rate!
+In 1991 they published their results of treatment of 51 diabetic patients of type 1 by human fetal cell transplantation with 0% success rate!

 IIBM project in USSR began in 1990 with participation of two best hospitals in Moscow, one smaller one, only for the leaders of the country, second one for upper echelons of "nomenclatura", then the huge main military hospital, and the 16 USSR/Russia top medical centers/research institutes, all in Moscow and the vicinity.